Brown Hart Gardens, Mayfair

 The Connaught Hotel

 The Connaught was revamped in 2008, and the interiors are full of subtle and modern surprises while maintaining the institution's old-world charm.
-The décor is elegant, the service is top notch, and the Connaught Bar and the Hélène Darroze are tasteful additions.
+The décor is elegant, the service is top notch, and the Connaught Bar and Jean-Georges (the burger is insane) are tasteful additions.
 The top floor of the hotel is occupied by an exquisite apartment decorated by the late David Collins in his signature shades of blue and grey.
 It's available to guests for a luxurious stay, and at the very least worth exploring on the website.

 Brook St., Mayfair